-Financial Assets Measured at Fair Value through Profit of Loss measured and carried at fair value.
+Financial Assets Measured at Fair Value through Profit of Loss

+Financial assets that are measured at FVPL are recognised on the Balance Sheet when the authority becomes a party to the contractual provisions of a financial instrument and are initially measured and carried at fair value.
 Fair value gains and losses are recognised as they arrive in the Surplus or Deficit on the Provision of Services.
 Statutory provisions (ending 31 March 2023) require fair value movements in pooled investment funds to be taken to a separate unusable reserve instead of the General Fund.
-This is manged by a transfer to or from the usable reserve in the Movement in Reserves Statement.
+This is managed by a transfer to or from the usable reserve in the Movement in Reserves Statement.